d2iq/ui-kit/packages/tablev2/README.md

 A new Table component was created to improve performance issues that were impossible to get around without eliminating core features and design specifications.
 For example: column sizing features, row hover styles, and horizontal scrolling styles.

-Our goal is to gradually replace the first Table component (`<Table_Deprecated>`) usage with this Table, deprecate the first Table component, and eventually remove the first Table component and it's dependencies from ui-kit.

 ## Usage guidelines

 Use tables to display information in a way that’s easy to scan, so that user can look for patterns and insights.
 Users will use tables to troubleshoot, manage and monitor their systems.